 Casserole Club is a community service supporting people in Brighton & Hove who feel isolated.
 We put older or vulnerable people in touch with a neighbour who can drop off a free, wholesome meal and have a friendly chat which we hope will become a regular arrangement.

-All of our volunteers go though an independent DBS criminal records check and do a food hygiene quiz.
+All of our volunteers go though an independent DBS criminal records check and do are checked on their food hygiene knowledge.

 The service aims to reduce social isolation and improve food provision among older generations and vulnerable people whether through disability, illness or loneliness, while creating a better sense of community.